 “I’m the only NRA member at the table.
 I had problems with that CNN Town Hall last night,” she said.
 “I give it up to [NRA spokesperson] Dana Loesch for taking the heat and going in there and being called a murderer and being screamed at.”

 Guest host Ana Navarro chimed in to point out that the students present at the town hall were raw with emotion and argued that they should have been expected to hold that back, adding, “The mental issue should not be off the table, the FBI did have lapses here and most definitely, assault weapons ban should not be off the table.”

 “I want to talk about bump stocks.
 I want to talk about assault weapons, but last night in that town hall the crowd was cheering for the removal of all semi-assault weapons anywhere, which is a big difference between assault rifles and bump stocks,” McCain countered.
-“If we’re going to have a respectful conversation between Second Amendment rights supporters and people who are on the complete opposite of it, you can’t be yelling, ‘You’re a murderer.'”
+“If we’re going to have a respectful conversation between American Second Amendment rights supporters and people who are on the complete opposite of it, you can’t be yelling, ‘You’re a murderer.'”

 “You know what!”
 McCain exploded.
 “I’m not sitting here spouting off hubris.
 I just gave you a ton of facts.”

 “Stop, stop, stop,” Whoopi Goldberg eventually cut in.
 “Everybody just stop.
 Take a breath.
 Everybody just take a breath,” trying to calm the air and welcome back actual discussion over arguing.

 Editor’s note: This article was originally published on February 22, 2018.